-At the confluence of the Rum and Mississippi Rivers, discover Anoka, Minnesota with fun at every turn along its bike routes.
-With its river city charm and designated the ‘Halloween Capital of the World’ this bicycle-friendly community is a place to explore.
-Riding your bike on the scenic 10-mile bike loop here you will discover several river-front parks and historic neighborhoods along the route.
-A part of the nine Twin Cities Gateway communities, in the north suburbs of the Twin Cities, you will find over 250-miles of connecting trails to enjoy.
-It’s the perfect destination to visit with your bike.
+At the confluence of the Rum and Mississippi Rivers, discover Anoka, with fun at every turn along its scenic bike loop.
+With its river city charm and designated the ‘Halloween Capital of the World’ this bicycle-friendly community in Minnesota is a place to explore.
+Riding your bike on the scenic bike loop you will discover several river-front parks and historic neighborhoods.
+A part of the nine Twin Cities Gateway communities, in the north suburbs of the Twin Cities.
+You will find over 250-miles of connecting trails to enjoy.
+The perfect destination to visit with your bike.

 The Anoka 10-mile bike loop is an adventure for all skill levels of riders.

 For this bike ride, we will start at the Gathering Place Bandshell along the river.
-It’s located on the east bank of the Rum River, a block west of Ticknor Hill Bed & Breakfast in Akin Riverside Park, in Anoka.
+It’s located on the east bank of the Rum River, a block west of Ticknor Hill Bed & Breakfast in Akin Riverside Park.

 It’s fun riding parts of the Mississippi River Trail while in Anoka.

 Traveling clockwise, the route begins by crossing over the river on the pedestrian bridge, then across Ferry Street.
 Now pedaling along Benton Street, you will find a picturesque lane in the Historic Whiskey Flats neighborhood, The street here is a part of the Mississippi River Trail (MRT).
 Soon you are on the actual trail pedaling into Mississippi River Community Park, at Kings Island.